benjaminnow/swimapp/readme.md

 20. It first checks if the minimum people required is greater than the number of people attending practice that day.
 If it is, then job choosing will not happen.
 21. Then a database connection is made to get the data from the jobs table.
 It extracts the id, minimum, and difficulty level of each job.
 Then that list is sorted based on difficulty level in descending order.
 22. Then the loop puts people into the hardest jobs first. ```start``` and ```jobMinimum``` variables are used in the range because it defines how many people to choose for a job.
 23. Then the chosen people are inserted into the database.
-The job history table keeps the entries indefinitely while the jobs_done table is just used for the front end.
+The job history table keeps the entries indefinitely while the jobs_done table is used for the front end.

 ## How I Created This